UD’s Return to Research Under COVID-19

 Further relaxation of executive orders and restrictions.
-Local/regional COVID-19 cases minimal, hospitalizations decreasing; COVID-19 testing (diagnostic and antibody) availability meeting local needs; Rapid identification of new COVID-19 cases with quarantining and contact tracing; PPE fully available.
+Local/regional COVID-19 cases minimal, hospitalizations decreasing; COVID-19 testing availability meeting local needs; Rapid identification of new COVID-19 cases with quarantining and contact tracing; PPE fully available.

 PHASE 3.
 Further expansion of on-site research.

-- Research work that can effectively be performed remotely should continue to be done remotely.
+- Research work that can effectively be performed remotely should continue to be done remotely, including meetings, advising, etc.